If you have an enlarged prostate, your treatment plan will be determined by how severe your symptoms are.

 - Stop drinking alcohol and caffeine, or limit your consumption of them.
 They can irritate your bladder and make your symptoms worse.

 - Exercise regularly.
 Research has shown that moderate exercise, such as walking for 30 to 60 minutes a day, can improve symptoms (although it is unclear exactly why this is).
+Read more information on ways to get regular exercise.

 - Join a patient support group (your doctor should be able to recommend one), which may help you manage mild symptoms without the need for medication.